rercek/Q_sensor-review/README.md

 In order to easily record measurements sent by different devices in a time series [influx2 database](https://docs.influxdata.com/influxdb/v2/), [Home-Assistant](http://home-assistant.io/) was connected to the same mqtt server as Zigbee2MQTT and Zigbee2MQTT was also configured [for Home-Assistant](https://www.zigbee2mqtt.io/guide/usage/integrations/home_assistant.html).
 In parallel, Home-Assistant was linked to [an external influx2 database](https://www.home-assistant.io/integrations/influxdb/) to record all measurements.

-Finaly, to easily analyse the precision of the measurements in the influx2 database, a [grafana](https://grafana.com) dashboard using the influx2 database as source was created.
+Finaly, to easily analyze the precision of the measurements in the influx2 database, a [grafana](https://grafana.com) dashboard using the influx2 database as source was created.

 ## Results and discussion